Dorm Room Organization: Tips for a Stylish and Functional Space

 Let’s face it, there are a ton of hacks to help your student find extra space and storage in a dorm room.
 Whether your budget is unlimited, or restricted to less than a few hundred dollars, you can find ideas at Amazon, Target, or Pottery Barn Teen without spending a fortune.

 I remember going to college and spending $79 for everything I needed.
-That was years ago, and times have changed, but the essential ideas are still pretty much the same.
+That was years ago, and times have changed.
+But the essential ideas are still pretty much the same.
 College teaches great life lessons, and dorm room living is one of the best experiences most college students will have.
-Dorm room space can be tight, so good organization, and a few hacks, make the dorm room feel bigger and brighter.
+Dorm room space can be tight, so good dorm room organization, and a few hacks, make the dorm room feel bigger and brighter.

 Previous